 (b) Ants form colonies headed by a queen, like bees.

 This is a sentence about ants, not ants and bees.
-If the message is supposed to be as much about bees as ants, then a more appropriate wording might be and so do bees in place of like bees, or, more formally, Both ants and bees … at the start.
+If the message is supposed to be as much about bees as ants, then a more appropriate wording might be and so do bees in place of like bees, or, more formally, Both ants and bees … at the start (see 149.
+Saying How Things are Similar).
 The difference-showing equivalent of these (for avoiding unlike) is whereas.

 Very often, information that is not the focus of a sentence is assumed to be already familiar to the reader or listener.
 It is certainly possible to understand (b) to mean “You know how bees form colonies headed by a queen; well, ants do the same”.